aleward/deferred-renderer-aleward/README.md

 **Goal:** Learn an advanced rendering technique using the OpenGL pipeline and apply it to make artistic procedural post-processing effects.

-## Post passing data to G-Buffers, basic scene shading, and HDR Tone Mapping
+## After passing data to G-Buffers, basic scene shading, and HDR Tone Mapping:
 ![](base.gif)

 ## Post-process effects (75 points)